coveo/source.coveo.com/_posts/2016-07-27-software-quality.md

 - Can you break the API contract?
 - If not, how can you change it?

 Most of the time, you must make sure everything stays compatible with your API clients.
 There aren’t many solutions to that challenge.
 One of the best ways is to use API versioning.
 Each time there’s a breaking change on the client side, you change version.
-Over a long period of time, you can deprecate some API versions and then clean up some code.
+Over a long period of time, you can deprecate some API versions and then proceed to clean up some code.

 ### Extensibility
 - Can a developer easily change or add functionalities to that component?